Racial Justice and Healing at Grace Church

 An essential part of our work for racial justice is to consciously share about the history and reality of race in a particular place.
 On October 4, 2020, the Very Reverend Ian Markham, Dean of the Virginia Theological Seminary, spoke of the efforts VTS has initiated to discover and provide reparations to the descendants of enslaved people who labored at the Seminary.
 They have set up a fund of $1.7 million and the work of research is ongoing.

-Inspired by Dean Markham’s presentation, a group of parishioners is researching Grace Church’s participation in systems of racial injustice and racial healing over the years.
+Inspired by Dean Markham’s presentation, Grace church is passionate about researching Grace Church’s participation in systems of racial injustice and racial healing over the years.

 Prior to the Civil War, Alexandria was home to one of the largest slave-trading operations in the country.
 This photo was taken in 1863, eight years after the founding of Grace Church.
 The group will take advantage of the many historical resources available for the City of Alexandria, as well as archival church records, to answer questions about our past.
 We know that the architect of the original building on Patrick Street was W. B Price, Esq.
 The carpentry contractor was Delahay and Sons and the brick mason contractor was Reed and Brothers.
 We also know the members of the first Vestry of Grace, which was formed of members of the vestries of Christ Church and St. Paul’s as well as founding members of Grace.
 We can research those names in the 1850 Census and find out if they owned any enslaved people.
 We can find tax records and wills and find out if there are numbers and names of those people.
 We want to credit and honor those people whose unpaid work might have helped build our church.